kluo99/SE-NYC-091123-Vault/P3-Intro-to-Python/mock-code-challenges/python-pizzeria/README.md

   ```python
   def num_orders()
   ```
-  - Returns the total number of times that coffee has been ordered
+  - Returns the total number of times that pizza has been ordered
 -
   ```python
   def average_price()
   ```
-  - Returns the average price for a coffee based on its orders
+  - Returns the average price for a pizza based on its orders
   - Reminder: you can calculate the average by adding up all the orders prices and dividing by the number of orders